LabShengLi/nanome/docs/CloudComputing.md

+# Running pipeline on google cloud platform

+## Authentication step

-# Build and submit to container registry of google cloud computing
+## Build and submit to container registry of google cloud computing
 1. Configure Docker with the following command:

     ```angular2html